By Lino DiNallo

 They were supporting stars of a dynasty.

-Khnumhotep and Niankhkhnum were governors for King Nyuserre—sixth Pharaoh of the Fifth Dynasty, the era that gave us The Pyramid Texts.
+Khnumhotep and Niankhkhnum were governors for King Nyuserre—the sixth Pharaoh of the Fifth Dynasty, the era that gave us The Pyramid Texts.
 These prayers, inscribed on tombs, are the oldest religious documentation in the world.
 While it was the dawn of religion, Khnumhotep and Niankhkhnum had more frivolous pursuits.
-As royal confidants the men shared the title Overseers of the Manicurists of the Palace of the King.
+As royal confidants, the men shared the title Overseers of the Manicurists of the Palace of the King.
 They literally supervised the royal nail salon.
 So camp.

 Joined in Life.
 Joined in Death.